seung-lab/e2198_reconstruction/README.md

 Building mesh.omni
 --------------
 * e2198_completed_cells
-  * each 5-digit subdirectory becomes the cell ID in mesh.omni. each directory contains the omni/eyewire volumes and segments that comprise the cell.
+  * each 5-digit subdirectory is for one cell in mesh.omni. the directory name is cell ID. each directory contains the omni/eyewire volumes and segments that comprise the cell.

 * stitchVolumeE2198_intoAllOmni_nodup('mesh')
-  * this script reads the e2198_completed_cells directory and writes "mesh.h5" file. the file is indexed image of mesh.omni. the script also call omni.omnify to build mesh.omni from mesh.h5.
+  * this script reads the e2198_completed_cells directory and writes "mesh.h5" file. the file is indexed image of mesh.omni. the script also calls omni.omnify to build mesh.omni using mesh.h5.

 Data
 --------------